Affiliate marketing is a powerful strategy for generating revenue by promoting other people’s products or services on your website or blog.

 Example: After analyzing your website’s traffic sources, you find that 60% of your visitors come from organic search, 30% from social media, and 10% from direct

-Measuring Traffic Metrics to Optimize Your Affiliate Marketing
+Measuring Traffic Metrics Effectively

-Analyzing Referral Sources to Boost Performance
+Analyzing Referral Sources

-Tracking Conversions and Sales to Determine ROI
+Conversion Tracking and ROI

 To effectively track conversions and sales in your affiliate marketing campaigns, you need to set up conversion tracking in your web analytics tool.
 This usually involves adding a tracking code or pixel to your website, which will trigger when a visitor completes a desired action, such as making a purchase or signing up for a newsletter.